wentaoshang/ndn-em/README.md

 ndn-em
 ======

-NDN network emulator.
-Similar to ndnSIM but fully compatible with real NDN applications and ndn.cxx library.
-It emulates both physical network and NDN forwarder.
+An NDN network emulator.
+Similar to ndnSIM but fully compatible with real NDN applications and ndn-cxx library.
+It emulates both physical network and NDN forwarder and talks to real NDN applications using Unix domain socket interface.

 Getting started